Skip to main content

 • To spread information

-• So what you see happening is that a PIM system needs data to be put to work.
-Everything is thrown and organized on one mountain, and spread over all channels connected to the PIM system.
+• So you see that a PIM system needs data to be put to work.
+Everything is thrown and organized on one mountain and spread over all channels connected to the PIM system.

 Collecting Data

 Your data management system or systems.
 Often product assets, such as images and videos, are centrally stored in a DAM or DMS (data management system).
-This makes it one of the more important power sources for your PIM system.
-In the meantime, it also works the other way around: if the PIM system notices that a certain asset has been replaced or removed, this information should also be immediately transferred to the data management system.
+This makes it one of your PIM system’s more critical power sources.
+In the meantime, it also works the other way around.
+If the PIM system notices that a particular asset has been replaced or removed, this information should be immediately transferred to the data management system.

 Flat files.
-Unfortunately, there are still many e-commerce companies that somehow use “flat” files that live somewhere on a server or local, such as Excel sheets and media files about products.
+Unfortunately, many e-commerce companies still use “flat” files that live somewhere on a server or locally, such as Excel sheets and media files about products.
 These files also serve as a power source for your PIM system.
-This also makes PIM a solution for tackling inconsistent product information by storing data in multiple places, in separate files.
+This also makes PIM a solution for tackling inconsistent product information by storing data in multiple places in separate files.

-Your PCM, PDM and/or PLM .
-The type of management systems that focus more on the content, data and / or life cycle of your products also serve as a source of power for your PIM system.
-It is often the case that these types of systems were predecessors of a more modern PIM system, or are used, for example, by suppliers you work with.
+Your PCM, PDM and PLM.
+The type of management systems that focus more on your products’ content, data and life cycle also serves as a power source for your PIM system.
+It is often the case that these types of systems were predecessors of a more modern PIM system or are used, for example, by suppliers you work with.

-The conclusion is that a lot of data sources can be linked to a PIM system.
+The conclusion is that many data sources can be linked to a PIM system.
 What this system also does is define and clean data.

 In this phase of the PIM cycle, you also prioritize your product data or the sources which it comes from to avoid duplicate product data.
-Consider, for example, the difference in meters and inches or the quality of the media, that you receive from suppliers.
+Consider, for example, the difference in meters and inches or the quality of the media you receive from suppliers.

 Enriching data and converting it into valuable information

 Enrichment of product descriptions.
-In the previous phase, data from multiple sources was collected, defined, and cleaned up and priorities were given to the various elements and sources.
+In the previous phase, data from multiple sources was collected, defined, and cleaned up, and priorities were given to the various elements and sources.
 These are organized by the PIM system and enrich each other.
-Think mainly of technical information about the product, user information for the end-user and possibly even emotional information, such as customer reviews that are extracted from your ERP and/or CRM.
+Think mainly of technical information about the product, user information for the end-user and possibly even emotional information, such as customer reviews extracted from your ERP and CRM.

 Taxonomy and Classification.
-One of the additional benefits of a PIM system was the taxonomy of products, which makes it easier to create product categories and hierarchies.
+One of the additional benefits of a PIM system is the taxonomy of products, which makes it easier to create product categories and hierarchies.
 That’s what is being done here.
-This happens at a later stage to make it easier for the end customer to find the product he or she is looking for.
+This happens later to make it easier for the end customer to find the product they seek.

 Manage the life cycle.
-A PIM system gives you the ability to manage the processes and cycles of product information.
-This way you decide what to do with certain pieces of data, when to adjust it, which places to push to, and so on.
+A PIM system allows you to manage the processes and cycles of product information.
+This way, you decide what to do with certain pieces of data, when to adjust it, which places to push to, and so on.

 Check the quality, integrity, and consistency of data.
 The PIM system ensures that the data is consistent in all places.
-You as a user also have the power to control the quality and integrity of data.
+As a user, you also have the power to control the quality and integrity of data.

 Disseminate information

 Once data has been converted into high-quality, understandable product information, it is time to distribute it to all relevant channels.
-Through your PIM system, you ensure automated distribution to all your channels at the same time, make real-time changes, and connect it to all your e-commerce platforms, marketplaces, and other channels.
+Through your PIM system, you simultaneously ensure automated distribution to all your channels, make real-time changes, and connect it to all your e-commerce platforms, marketplaces, and other channels.

 Manage multiple sales channels.
-It goes without saying that you push all up-to-date and consistent product information from your PIM to your main e-commerce channel, often your webshop.
-However, also consider POS systems in physical stores, marketplaces, marketing channels such as Google Ads and Facebook, mobile applications, social channels, and so on.
+You push all up-to-date and consistent product information from your PIM to your main e-commerce channel, often your webshop.
+However, consider POS systems in physical stores, marketplaces, marketing channels such as Google Ads and Facebook, mobile applications, social channels, etc.

 Manage what you push where.
 You don’t necessarily have to push all information to all channels at all times.
-Via your PIM system you choose which catalogs or attributions you want to push through to which channels.
+Via your PIM system, you choose which catalogues or attributions you want to push through to which channels.

 Different PIM solutions

 PIM is a modern solution for progressive and innovative e-commerce managers.
-Nevertheless, there have been different solutions on the market for a number of years.
-It is good to know that there are many systems that offer more solutions than just a PIM solution.
+Nevertheless, there have been different solutions on the market for several years.
+It is good to know that many systems offer more than just a PIM solution.
 In theory, you could also use some PIM systems, for example (in part) as a DAM system or a CMS system.
-It goes without saying that this depends on the entire e-commerce organization, your objectives, available resources, and so on.
+This depends on the entire e-commerce organization, your objectives, available resources, etc.

 Want to learn more about PIM?